-Do you have a favourite restaurant or a watering hole that you visit week after week?
+Do you have a favorite restaurant or a watering hole that you visit week after week?
 The one place that is your go-to, where you are guaranteed to have a good time.
 We all have one, the one place we keep going back to.

 Good food, yes.
 Definitely.
 But also, what differentiates you from the other places serving good, even great, food is good service.
-Stand out service, that makes you going back for more.
+Stand out service, that makes you go back for more.
 And the people at the forefront of delivering such amazing service, time after time, are the wait-staff.
 The people that can teach us a thing or two about customer service.

 Service with a smile